gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 ## Question Writing

 ### Preparation of Questions
+- All questions must contain verbatim material.
+    - The only exception to this is Situation question Quotations, which could potentially involve a single Quotation, broken up by non-quotation words.
-All questions must contain verbatim material.
-On some types, the addition of a single, approved, interrogative word at the very beginning or very end is required.
+- On some types, the addition of a single, approved, interrogative word at the very beginning or very end is required.

 ### Question Types

 #### Interrogative
-Must have exactly one inserted interrogative word.
+Must have exactly one inserted interrogative word at the very beginning of the question or at the very end of the question.
 Must have a single answer.
 Must include a unique word, or 2-3 word unique phrase within the first 5 words of the question.
 The Question Type abbreviation is "INT"

 #### Multiple Answer
-Must have exactly one inserted interrogative word.
+Must meet all the requirements of an INT, except the single answer requirement.
 Must have more than one answer.
 - The clarification of a single answer does not meet the above requirement.
 - The identification of a singular pronoun does not meet the above requirement.
 - The identification of a plural pronoun does meet the above requirement.
-Must include a unique word, or 2-3 word unique phrase within the first 5 words of the question.
 If one of the listed answers to a the multiple answers questions is a "negative" answer, this is deemed invalid as a Multiple Answer question.
 The Question Type abbreviation is "MA"

 #### Reference
 Used to distinguish exact same words or phrases from the material.
-The entire question is part of the required question + answer.
+The entire reference question is part of the required question + answer.
 If a quizzer needs to provide the reference question, the provided reference question must:
-- Be of the exact same type as the one on the card (CR, CVR, CRMA, CVRMA).
+- Be of the exact same type as the one on the card (CR, CVR, MACR, MACVR).
 The quizmaster and/or answer judge must check to confirm this.
 - Have content AND wording is similar to the content and wording of the written question.
-- Have the determining word or phrase from the quizmaster’s card.
+- Have the determining word or phrase of the written question.
 - The interrogative word used is not a factor when deciding the valid type of a reference question.

 ##### Example
 - Similar content and wording: CVR According to Luke chapter 23: 37 King of what?
 A. The Jews The quizzer can give the question “King of what?” or “King of whom?”, as Jews could be referring to either nation (what) or people (whom).
 In this case the quizzer could also give “King of the what?”
 - Referencing the determining word or phrase, in the 50/50 example, “What men?”, and “Lawless what?, the questions are not similar.
+- Further explanation on the interrogative word used in a reference question.
+    - If two identical phrases exist in the same chapter, but one occurrence grammatically calls for use of the "who" inserted interrogative word, and the other occurrence grammatically calls for the use of the "what" inserted interrogative word, that difference in grammatically dictated interrogative word does not change the fact that phrase from the material (that excludes the inserted interrogative word) occurs more than twice in the same chapter, necessitating a CVR question.
+    - The above example does not mean that if the quizzer needs to provide a reference question that is a CVR, and their choice of interrogative word changes the question type to MACVR, that the quizzer has given a valid CVR.
+In this case, the validity changes based on the interrogative word, because of how the required answer changes.

 ##### Chapter-Verse
 Must have a single answer.